Akankshameshram29/Smart-Agri-Avisor/DEVELOPER_GUIDE.md

 ## 3. Deep-Dive: Core Technical Mechanics

-### A. Satellite-to-District Resonance
+### A. Geo-Coordinate Resolution
 When you tap the map, we don't just get coordinates.
-We run a **Neural Geofencing** check.
+We run a **Coordinate Validation** check.
 1.  **Polygon Validation**: We check if the `Lat/Lng` is within the `indiaBoundary` GeoJSON.
 2.  **AI District Mapping**: The coordinates are sent to Gemini to resolve the exact **Agricultural District** and **State**, ensuring the search is hyper-local.